Easy Homemade Quick-Pickled JalapeƱos

 Description

-This quick-pickled jalapeƱos recipe is ready within 5 minutes!
-The homemade pickle jalapeƱo brine uses 4 simple ingredients: equal parts water and vinegar, plus a little salt and sugar.
-Youāll find that these sliced jalapeƱos are the perfect crunchy, tangy topping for everything from pizza to tacos.
+This quick-pickled jalapeƱos recipe is ready in 5 minutes!
+The homemade pickle brine uses 4 pantry ingredients and creates the perfect crunchy, tangy topping for everything from pizza to tacos.
 Once prepared, store in the fridge for best results.

 Adapted from a David Lebovitz recipe, which Iāve written about previously, this pickle recipe is the only one I use.Ā